MomentaiChris26/nerdsparadise/README.md

 ````

 ## Minimum requirements
+PC, MAC or Linux system.
+System terminal to run and install the application.

 ## Running the application
 Firstly, go to the dist folder using the following command in terminal where the application is located: